-If QRA2-UV tubes / QRA4-UV tubes / QRA10-UV tubes are used for flame supervision on the LMV26 / LMV36, it must be ensured that the basic unit is permanently connected to power (DIN EN 298), thus enabling the LMV26 / LMV36 to detect flame detector failures during startup and shutdown.
-Generally, the LMV26 / LMV36 works with QRA flame detectors in intermittent operation.
+If QRA2-UV tubes / QRA4-UV tubes / QRA10-UV tubes are used for flame supervision on the LMV36, it must be ensured that the LMV36 is permanently connected to power (EN 298), thus enabling the LMV36 to detect flame detector failures during startup and shutdown.

+Generally, the LMV36 works with QRA flame detectors in intermittent operation.
 For technical data, refer to Data Sheet N7712 covering QRA2 / QRA10 UV flame detector!